NCAR/esds/posts/2022/batch-processing-notebooks-with-papermill.md

 Papermill is well-suited for

 - Users who would like to run a notebook template with different input values (parameters).
 - Serial execution on a single node.
-Features like parallel execution of a list of notebooks would require extending papermill.
+Features like parallel execution of a list of notebooks would require extending Papermill.